cgreenhalgh/musiccodes/docs/fileformat.md

 - `id` (string), id/name by which projection is referred to in markers and examples
 - `countsPerBeat` (integer (?!), default 1), quantisation applied to time, e.g. 1 => round to nearest beat, 2 => round to nearest half-beat
 - `pitchesPerSemitone` (integer (?!), default 1), quantisation applied to pitch, e.g. 1 => round to nearest semitone, 2 => round to nearest quarter-tone
+- `inexactParameters` - see below

+(todo) `inexactParameters` is object with properties:
+- `delayError` (number, default 1) weight given to delay errors vs note errors (default for all note errors is 1)
+- `noteInsertError` (number, default 1) weight given to note insertion errors, i.e. extra notes not in the code
+- `noteDeleteError` (number, default 1) weight given to note deletion errors, i.e. missing a note in the code
+- `noteReplaceError` (number, default 2) weight given to note replacement errors, i.e. a different note to the one in the code (which will never be more than an insert plus a delete)
+- `noteAllowRange` (number, semitones, default 0) allowed difference between actual and code midinote value (1=one semitone)
+- `noteErrorRange` (number, semitones, default 0) difference between actual and code midinote value beyond which a full error penalty is applied.
+E.g. `noteAllowRange` 1 and `noteErrorRange` 3 would assign an error of 0 to same note or +/-1 semitone, error of 0.5 to +/-2 semitones, and error of 1 to +/-3 semitones or above.
+- `delayAllowRange` (number, beats, default 0) allowed difference between actual and code delay value (1=one beat)
+- `delayErrorRange` (number, beats, default 0) difference between actual and code delay value beyond which a full error penalty is applied (1=one beat)
+- `tempoAllowRange` (number, ratio - fraction of tempo, default 0) allowed fraction by which delays may differ compared to context-defined tempo.
+E.g. 0.1 implies actual delays may be 1/1.1 (90.9%) - 1.1/1 (110%) of code delays.
+- `tempoErrorRange` (number, ratio - fraction of tempo, default 0) fraction by which delays may differ compared to context-defined tempo beyond which a full error penalty is applied.
+- (more to be determined)

+Note that delay and tempo parameters both affect delays, and the lowest cost is taken.
+The delay parameters is expressed in an absolute +/- beat value and it can be used to represent the timing accuracy of beats.
+The tempo parameters are expressed as a fraction and can be used to represent the correspondence of tempo.
+The two measures differ mostly with respect to short delays: a delay parameter is likely to allow /no/ delay as an alternative while a tempo parameter will not.

 ## `marker`